jeremyong/jeremyong.github.com/_posts/2023-09-05-f32-interlocked-min-max-hlsl.markdown

 to your own code.
 But I recommend you read further to convince yourself that it works, as well as consider how "special" float values are handled.

-This code is available for experimentation [here on CompilerExplorer](https://hlsl.godbolt.org/z/75455TK96).
+This code is available for experimentation [here on Compiler Explorer](https://hlsl.godbolt.org/z/7hz47f6Pq).

 ## Why does this work?